d-lynch95/Blue_Ocean_Travel/README.md

 ## Design

 ### Font
-I used the Montserrat and Poppins fonts from GoogleFonts.
+I used the Lato and Poppins fonts from GoogleFonts.
 I opted for these fonts as they are clean, easy to read and versatile which make them perfect for a youth adventure travel website.
-I opted to use Monterrat for the headings and Poppins for the body.
-I used the Caveat font for the h1 tags as this font is very easy on the eye, playful and suits the youth adventure market
+I opted to use Poppins font for the headings and Lato for the body.
+The only exception to this was the homepage hero image where I opted to use the Lato text as I felt this looked betted

 ![ExampleFont]()